 It can be difficult to recognize the problem in its early stages.
 The first hints are often in the hair coat – affected horses may not shed normally, or may start drinking and urinating a lot.
 The “classic” sign is of a horse that looks like a wooly mammoth, with a long, curly hair coat (no tusks).

 HUMOROUS ASIDE: There’s really nothing else that gives older horses a long, curly hair coat.
 Once you’ve seen one, you’ve pretty much seen them all.
 In fact, one day, I was walking through a barn with my older son, who was all of 8 years old at the time, and who had regularly accompanied me on my veterinary rounds.
 At the end of the barn aisle was an old white horse, with the classic Cushing’s hair coat.
 Of course, no one has ever thought of 8 year-olds as being models of tact and diplomacy, so, upon seeing the horse, he points and yells out, “Hey, Dad!
 That horse has Cushing’s!”
 The owner looked at me, annoyed, and I shrugged my shoulders and said, “Well, he’s probably right.”
-Frankly, I thought the owner should have been glad not to have to pay for the diagnosis.*
+Frankly, I thought the owner should have been glad not to have to pay for the diagnosis, or at least offer to buy him an ice cream cone.*

 There are some other signs associated with Cushing’s Disease, including lethargy, sweating, loss of muscle tissue, repeated infections, and infertility (although, frankly, most people aren’t breeding 18 year old horses much.
 The real problem for many of these old, hairy horses is that the excess production of cortisol can help trigger laminitis; that can be a real mess.

 With any medical condition, the ideal treatment is to fix the problem.
 Unfortunately, with Equine Cushing’s that’s not an option.
 There’s no surgery available to remove the enlarged portion of the pituitary gland (you’d kill the horse trying), and there’s no medical treatment available to shrink the gland, either.
-Happily, there is a fairly effective treatment: a drug called pergolide, which is a treatment option in some countries for human Parkinson’s Disease.
-The drug isn’t available in the US, but a special exception was made for horses, so your veterinarian can get it from pharmacies in a number of formulations.
-Make sure you follow directions on proper dosing and storage of the drug.
+Happily, there is treatment that can help some.
+It’s a drug called pergolide, which is also treatment option in some countries for human Parkinson’s Disease.
+It’s available as a pretty pink pill that horses seem to eat pretty well.
+All horses don’t respond equally well to the drug, so make sure you work with your veterinarian to establish proper dosing.
+You should wait at least two or three months before you draw any conclusions about how well the drug is working, or before you consider changing the dose.
+Treated horses may not even lose their hair until the next season.

 Like most conditions, when there’s no cure, lots of treatment “options” will rush in to the breach, offering to “help.”
 These are mostly just a waste of your time (and money).
-One popular treatment was chasteberry,**** a relatively attractive herb that has been prescribed through history for women with menstrual problems, and which has active ingredients that might mimic some of the effects of pergolide.
-It doesn’t work (a study at University of Pennsylvania showed that), and neither do any of the other supplements that are out there.
+One popular treatment seems to be chasteberry,**** a relatively attractive herb that has been prescribed through history for women with menstrual problems, and which has active ingredients that might mimic some of the effects of pergolide.
+The problem is that it doesn’t work (a study at University of Pennsylvania showed that).
+Neither do any of the other supplements that are out there.
+I completely understand wanting to do “everything” to treat your horse, but it’s pointless to pay for something that does nothing.
 Stick to proven effective treatments, such as pergolide, as well as things like proper dietary management, and regular routine care.
 Happily, most horses with Equine Cushing’s Disease can be managed fairly well, and most of the ones that I’ve taken care of have lived good, long lives.

 There are all sorts of resources out there about Equine Cushing’s, some of which are better than others.
 The American Association of Equine Practitioner’s webpage has a nice – albeit somewhat dryer – description of Equine Cushing’s Disease, it’s diagnosis, and management.
 CLICK HERE to see what they have to say.